 This happens to be the second post office building I’ve come across with this type of architecture.
 The Pilsen Station is very similar in design.
 The post office was named in honor of Roberto Clemente a famous baseball player from the 1960 & 1970 according to this USA Today Article.
 Another great example of art commissioned by the Section of Fine Arts.

-While looking around I discovered the stamped stone indicating the postmaster and treasury.
-The stone was behind the Fedex box making this difficult to photograph.
-The stone on the front of the building indicated the following.
-Henry Morgenthau Jr as the Secretary of the Treasury.
-James A Farley as postmaster general.
-Louis A Simon as supervising architect, Neal A MeLick supervising engineer and John C Bollenbacher.
+While looking around I discovered the corner-stone indicating the postmaster and treasury.
+The stone was behind the Fedex box making this difficult to photograph, it reads as follows: Henry Morgenthau Jr. as the Secretary of the Treasury, James A. Farley as postmaster general.
+Louis A. Simon as supervising architect, Neal A. MeLick supervising engineer and John C. Bollenbacher.
 The date on the building reads 1935.

 Thanks for reading